benmaier/epipack/docs/tutorial/visualizations.rst

 Network Layout
 ==============

-We will the `"Social circles: Facebook" data from SNAP`_ in the following.
+We will use the `"Social circles: Facebook" data from SNAP`_ in the following.
 First, download the data.
 In the console, do

 .. code:: bash